Apprenticeship Standard Actuarial Technician

 - Be in a new job role (nine months or less), or in an existing job role, where significant new Knowledge and Skills are needed – employer statement of justification needed (relevant to the apprenticeship).

 Depending on the appetite of the apprentice and the employer, the Actuarial Technician Apprenticeship provides a point from which an apprentice may go on to further actuarial study, for example CAA Modules 2 to 5 to complete the IFoA’s CAA qualification or further exams as part of the IFoA’s Fellowship qualification.

 Costs and Government Funding

-The funding system will change in 2017 to coincide with the introduction of the Apprenticeship Levy.
-These funding rules are yet to be confirmed.
-To keep up to date on all levy announcements visit bpp.com/levy.
-We expect employers will be able to draw up to a funding Cap (yet to be determined) per apprentice from the Digital Voucher Service to cover the training costs for this Apprenticeship Standard.
+Employers will be able to draw up a funding cap of £15,000 per apprentice from the Digital Voucher Service to cover the training costs for this Apprenticeship Standard.